Home

 Chris Larsen (Ph.D., 2003) studied the uplift history of the Glacier Bay region using GPS, tide gauges, and raised shoreline data.
 Chris is now a Research Professor in Glaciology at UAF.

 Sigrún Hreinsdóttir (Ph.D., 2006) studied the 2002 Denali fault earthquake, the 2001 El Salvador earthquake sequence, and the subduction zone in southern Alaska.
-Sigrún is now a postdoctoral researcher at the University of Arizona.
+Sigrún now aworks at GNS Science, New Zealand.
+Listen to Sigrún on NPR (16 April 2010), talking about the eruption of Eyfjallajokull.

 Samik Sil (M.Sc., 2006) studied water well level variations following the 2002 Denali fault earthquake.
-Samik is currently a Ph.D. student at the University of Texas-Austin.
+Samik is currently a Geophysicist working for Cononco-Phillips.

 Ryan Cross (M.Sc., 2007) studied the motion of the Bering plate, and models for forearc motion and along-strike variations in slip deficit along the Aleutian arc.
 Ryan now works for Tetra Tech, Inc.

 Tom Fournier (Ph.D., 2008) studied the deformation of Okmok volcano in the eastern Aleutians.
-Tom is now a postdoctoral researcher at Cornell Univeristy.
+Tom now works for Shell Oil.